nuxt/http/docs/content/en/helpers.md

 - arguments: `(baseURL)`

-Globally set a header to all subsequent requests
+Globally set a base URL to all subsequent requests

 ```js
 // Set baseURL (both client and server)